24 hours customer service +9779849693351

 • Juphal to Nepalguj and Nepaljung to Kathmandu flight

-• One night in a deluxe hotel in Pokhara with breakfast
+• One-night hotel in Pokhara with breakfast

 • Annapurna Conservation Area Entry Permit